jonhurtt/cicd-ppe/README.md

 accesskey: example-access key  secretkey: example-secret-key
 ```

+## Protect against Direct-PPE
+1. Enable Branch Protection and enable `Require a pull request before merging` and `Require approvals` and `Do not allow bypassing the above settings`

 ## Understanding Indirect PPE

 Indirect PPE (I-PPE): In certain cases, the possibility of D-PPE is not available to an adversary with access to an SCM repository: